JohannesHausch/SDI_Documentation/SDI_documentation/LDAP.md

 1. You have already added a userPassword in the previous step.
 If you did not use the provided ldif file to add the userPassword, you must add the userPassword manually.

-2. Add the new attribute by clicking the new attribute button in the upper right corner:3.
+2. Add the new attribute by clicking the new attribute button in the upper right corner:

 ```{image} ./images/add_image_01.png
 :alt: attribute button location